tcflanag/journal_icon_numbers/README.md

     * `/^([a-zA-Z])\./`
 * Custom Regex
     * No need for leading or trailing /.
-    * You should start with ^ to match off the first character of the jounal title
+    * You should start with ^ to match off the first character of the journal title
-    * The last matchgroup used will be returned
+    * The last match-group used will be returned
     * Multiple values can be separated | separated.
         * e.g. `^\d:\d|^[a-zA-Z]\.\d{1,2}`
     * Use `CONFIG.debug.journal_icon_numbers = true` in the console for debugging